dashingsoft/pyarmor/src/user-guide.md

     # Bootstrap code will be inserted into entry script 'main.py'
     # and save to 'dist'
     #
-    # All the runtime files will be saved to 'dist', all of these files
+    # All the obfuscated package scripts and runtime files are stored in 'dist/mypkg'
-    # are required to import obfuscated scripts
     #
-    # All the obfuscated package scripts are stored in 'dist/mypkg'
-    #
     ./pyarmor build

     # Check entry script
-    cat dist/main.py
+    cat dist/mypkg/__init__.py

     # Check obfuscated script
     cat dist/mypkg/foo.py